Docs

 }

-The sdl returns your 's schema as an string.
-This field has a couple of important differences from a standard
+The sdl field returns your subgraph's schema as an string.
+This field has a couple of important differences from a standard introspection query that a tool like uses:

-Whenever your gateway needs to fetch a 's schema (this occurs only if your gateway uses
+Whenever your gateway needs to fetch a subgraph's schema (this occurs only if your gateway uses IntrospectAndCompose), it uses this field instead of an introspection query so it can obtain federation-specific details.

 Query._entities

-if you haven't yet.
+Learn about entities if you haven't yet.

 _entities(representations: [_Any!]!): [_Entity]!

-• The _Any type is a special that enables you to provide representations of any valid shape.
+• The _Any type is a special that enables you to provide entity representations of any valid shape.

-• The _Entity type is a generated
+• The _Entity type is a generated union type that includes every entity defined in your subgraph's schema.

 Query